kaviththiranga/ballerina-day-tooling-tutorial/README.md

 ## Testing Ballerina Programs

 * Now let’s write a unit test for a Ballerina service.
-* Create a new Ballerina Project with the ballerina init -i command.
+* A test skeleton is generated with the ballerina init -i command.
+* To run tests for a package execute command `ballerina test <package-name>`

 ```
 my_project